berntpopp/sysndd/README.md

 ## Contributing and community
 To contribute in curating novel entries to our database you can register for a new reviewer/ curator [account on the SysNDD page](https://sysndd.dbmr.unibe.ch/Register).

+Ask questions, report bigs and chat about SysNDD in general using our [Github discussions](https://github.com/berntpopp/sysndd/discussions) page.

 ## Bugs and feature requests
 If you have technical problems using SysNDD or requests regarding the data or functionality, please contact us at support [at] sysndd.org.